 To solve the problems of SWERC you can use the programming languages: C, C++, Java, Kotlin, Python (see environment).
 The judges guarantee that all the problems appearing in the contest can be solved both in C++ and Java.

 The scoring rules are the ones described in the ICPC regional contest rules.
 We clarify that the total time of teams is measured in minutes (not seconds).

-In case there is a tie, the following local tie-breaking rule is used (from the SWERC 2016 page): If two teams solve the same number of problems and have the same total time, the team that first submitted its last accepted problem is ranked higher.
+In case there is a tie, the following tie-breaking rule is used: if two teams solve the same number of problems and have the same total time, the team that first submitted its last accepted problem is ranked higher.
 In case a tie still remains, the team that first submitted its second-last accepted problem is ranked higher, and so on.
 In the event that this does not resolve the tie, the ranks will be determined by chance.

 Insurance and expenses

 The SWERC organizers do not cover the accommodation, transportation, and other expenses of participating teams.